Local Spectral Deformation: Introduction

 One can choose to read $V(\xi)$ as a function of $\xi>0$.
 The associated family of operators $H(\xi) = \Delta^2 + V(\xi)$ will now have a persistent (real analytic) band of embedded eigenvalues $E(\xi) = \xi^2$. \end{ex}

 Since the strategy of the paper is to transform the Hamiltonian into a non-self-adjoint operator with receding essential spectrum in the area of interest, the question whether or not our assumptions are too strong arises.
 In particular, one could be tempted to hope that the minimal requirements of Kato's theory are sufficient.
 This however is not the case, since the following example illustrates that one cannot expect the usual conclusions of Kato to hold true, when one considers the behavior of embedded eigenvalues of self-adjoint operators under analytic perturbations.
+We recall from Kato \cite{K} that for one-parameter holomorphic families of self-adjoint operators, isolated eigenvalues of finite multiplicity may split up while locally preserving total multiplicity and forming real analytic branches that (suitably ordered) are real analytic through crossings.
+For non-normal holomorphic families it is only the algebraic multiplicity that is locally conserved (in $\mathbb C$), and eigenvalue branches may have at most algebraic singularities at crossings.

 \begin{ex} Let $\cH = L^2(\R^2)\oplus \C$ and define